djdrysdale/digital-garden/posts/how-to-improve-intuition.md

   - "strategy"
 description: "Intuition is incredibly valuable: it’s the source of unique insight and can give us a nudge down innovative paths of discovery.
 Intuition often comes to us unpredictably, as a gut feeling or a vague hunch.
 But it is possible to hone our intuition."
 ---

-#### _Intuition is incredibly valuable: it’s the source of unique insight and can give us a nudge down innovative paths of discovery.
-Intuition often comes to us unpredictably, as a gut feeling or a vague hunch.
-But it is possible to hone our intuition._

 As someone who leads a group of strategists, I think a lot about how I can help my team hone their skills.
 One of my jobs as a leader is to make myself unnecessary.
 I want my team to be competent enough and confident enough that if I'm not around they don't really notice.
 I want them to feel like they're ready to tackle any problem they face with the skills and knowledge that I (hopefully) have helped them develop.

 This leads to a big question: what are the skills they should focus on developing?
 What are the strategist's core competencies?
 And how can they get better at them?